-The QUT Centre for Robotics conducts world-leading research in intelligent robotics; translated that fundamental research into commercial and societal outcomes; lead education, training and development of talent to meet growing demands of future-focussed industries; and provides leadership in technological policy development and societal debate.
+Building on over a decade of QUT and federal strategic investment, the QUT Centre for Robotics (QCR) conducts world-leading research in intelligent robotics.
+We translate fundamental research into real-world outcomes that benefit industry and society.
+Our experts are leaders in education, training and development of talent in robotics and autonomous systems, and provide leadership in technological policy development and societal debate.

 The applications of our research extend to agriculture, health and medicine, environmental monitoring, infrastructure monitoring, defence, manufacturing, mining and construction.